 (*): Before purchasing an airline ticket to China, the Chinese embassy requests that you contact them for confirmation.

-We strongly advise you to avoid unnecessary travel because the pandemic is still a real threat outside of China, and no one can guarantee that the policy will be the same tomorrow as it is today.
+You are strongly advised to avoid unnecessary travel because the pandemic is still a real threat outside of China, and no one can guarantee that the policy will be the same tomorrow as it is today.

 If you must travel, though, being vaccinated with the Chinese vaccination before departing would be a better option.